Do I Have OCD or Just Anxiety?

 -

-Temporary relief is experienced (followed by the cycle repeating)
+Temporary relief is experienced

-The content can vary widely:
+The content or theme can vary widely:

 -